2019 in ONE Championship: ONE Championship: Immortal Triumph

-ONE Championship: Immortal Triumph (also known as ONE Championship 99) was a Combat sport event held by ONE Championship on September 6, 2019, at the Phú Thọ Indoor Stadium in Ho Chi Minh City, Vietnam.
+ONE Championship: Immortal Triumph (also known as ONE Championship 99) was a combat sport event held by ONE Championship on September 6, 2019, at the Phú Thọ Indoor Stadium in Ho Chi Minh City, Vietnam.

 Background

 Rafi Bohic has been forced to withdraw from his scheduled co main event bout against Saemapetch Fairtex due to an injury, Azize Hlali has stepped in as a replacement.
 Unfortunately, Hlali has been unable to compete.
 Fairtex instead faced Adam Larfi, who stepped in on a weeks notice for this encounter.
 On fight day, Adam Larfi was pulled out of the fight due to skin infection and the bout with Fairtex was scrapped.

-Mr. Tran Quoc Bao, Management Director of City International Hospital, conducted a venue inspection with the Organizing Task-force Team of The One Championship Tournament.

-The harmony group photo of the physician and nursing team from City International Hospital with One Championship pro-fighters on the stage.

-The medical team and ring doctor from City International Hospital conducted their final rehearsal in the ring, ensuring every detail was meticulously prepared for the event.

 Thanonchai SomawangGaiyang has been forced to withdraw from his scheduled fight against Kohei Kodera due to undisclosed reasons.
 Kodera instead faced the Lumpinee Muay Thai World Champion Singtongnoi Por Telakun, who stepped in on short notice for this encounter.

 A featherweight bout between Thanh Tung Nguyen and Shahzaib Rindh was previously scheduled for ONE: Immortal Triumph.
 However, Nguyen pulled out of the fight for undisclosed reasons and the bout was scrapped.